 This gives the personal representative of the victim’s estate half the amount of time that victims in other types of personal injury cases have to pursue compensation.

 The statute of limitations does, however, only begin to run once your loved one has died.
 If your family member is in an accident in September but doesn’t die until December, the clock doesn’t start to tick until December.

 You don’t want to let the statute of limitations expire before you assert your legal rights.
 Once time runs out, your family and the estate will lose the opportunity to recover much-needed and well-deserved compensation.

 You can preserve your legal rights and increase the odds of a meaningful financial recovery by reaching out to our experienced St. Petersburg wrongful death attorneys right after your devastating loss.
 We can begin to put a plan into action as soon as you ask for our help.

 Schedule a Free Consultation With Our Experienced St. Petersburg Wrongful Death Lawyers

 Did you recently lose a close family member in a fatal accident in St. Petersburg, Florida?
 Are you unsure what steps you should take or what legal options you might have?
 Don’t try to figure things out on your own.
-Call Winters & Yonker, P.A. and let our St. Petersburg wrongful death lawyers guide you through this trying time.
+Call Winters & Yonker Personal Injury Lawyers and let our St. Petersburg wrongful death lawyers guide you through this trying time.

 Since 2001, we’ve been helping families pick up the pieces and demand financial justice after tragic, life-changing accidents.
 We fully appreciate that money will never turn back time or bring your family member back to you.
 However, it can help to offset the incredible financial burden that your loss might bring.